A Young Person’s Guide to Political Extremism

 But it becomes your boring mate

-Who only tells you what he hates,
+Who only tells you what to hate,

-Who’ll have you thinking he’s your brother,
+Who always tells you he’s your brother,

 Fascism won’t keep things clear